Edward-J-Kim/rc0323-code-solutions/css-flexbox/css-flexbox-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What is the default `flex-direction` of a `flex` container?
+- What is the default `flex-direction` of a `flex` container? the flex items are placed in the row direction
 - What is the default `flex-wrap` of a `flex` container?
+The initial value of the flex-wrap property is nowrap

-- What axis do the `justify-content` properties work on?
+- What axis do the `justify-content` properties work on? the main axis
 - What axis do the `align-items` properties work on?
+Cross Axis

 ## Notes